Grilled Corn on the Cob for Summer

 2 tablespoons of Kosher Salt combined with 1/2 teaspoon of smoked paprika is amazing on grilled corn!

 After the corn has cooled, you can add a little more butter, top with a little Smoked Paprika Salt and pepper to taste!
+Or try your grilled corn on the cob with chili lime butter!
+Mind-blowing!!

 Now if that doesn’t say summer I don’t know what does!!